 Stefania Passamonte - Artistic Director

-Founder and owner of the International Music Academy “London Piano Masters” as well as the classical record label Master Chords Records, Stefania is voting member of the Recording Academy for the Grammy's Awards in the USA and member of the Classical Committee of the BPI for the Classic BRITS Awards in the UK.
-Since September 2013 Stefania is also Artistic Director of the Concert Seasons at the Italian Cultural Institute in London and was featured by the British Council 2014 global University Campaign as successful UK University Graduate and Entrepreneur (Stefania Passamonte for StudyInTheUK Campaign).
+Stefania Passamonte is an international concert pianist, recording artist, radio broadcaster and entrepreneur.
+Founder and director of the award winning Music Academy “London Piano Masters”, of the London Performing Academy of Music (LPMAM) as well as the classical record label Master Chords Records, Stefania is voting member of the Recording Academy for the Grammy's Awards in the USA and member of the Classical Committee of the BPI for the Classic BRITS Awards in the UK.
+Since 2018, Stefania is also producer and radio presenter of her original programme "Future Classic Women Awards" on the award winner Women's Radio Station in London.
+Stefania served as Artistic Director of the Concert Seasons at the Italian Cultural Institute in London for several years and was featured by the British Council global University Campaign as successful UK University Graduate and Entrepreneur (Stefania Passamonte for StudyInTheUK Campaign).

 Stefania teaches fluently in the languages of English, French, Spanish and Italian and is devoted to research in the different styles and traditions of the Russian, French, Spanish, English, German and Italian piano techniques and interpretations.
-She has given masterclasses at some of the most prestigious music institution in England, Spain, Italy and France, including Royal College of Music and Guildhall School of Music and Drama in London, and the Conservatorio Moreno Torreba in Madrid, with students enrolling from France, Belgium, Japan, Italy, USA, Spain, Germany, Russia, China, Korea, Venezuela, Egypt, Bahrain, Dubai, New Zealand and Israel.
+She has given masterclasses at some of the most prestigious music institution in England, Spain, Italy and Bulgaria, including Trinity Laban Conservatoire of Music and Guildhall School of Music and Drama in London, and the Conservatorio Moreno Torreba in Madrid.

 Roustem Saitkoulov - Piano Professor, Russia